We’re Justine and Bayden, your hosts here at Kiwiesque.

 Kiwiesque has evolved from a red corrugated woolshed on a sheep farm, later developed into a vineyard.
-From sheep farming backgrounds, Justine and Bayden designed Kiwiesque Lodge to replace the Woolshed and establish their tourism venture in the vines where the sheep still roam.
+Both from farming backgrounds, Justine and Bayden designed Kiwiesque Lodge to replace the Woolshed and establish their tourism venture in the vines where the sheep still roam.

 Justine has used her decorating flair to create a stylish classic country farmhouse feeling.
 Both rustic and modern, this unique feel enhances the environment for guests to relax in style.

-Kiwiesque has been designed to capture the rustic charm, shape and texture of the old red corrugated iron woolshed, as well as being environment friendly.
+Kiwiesque has been designed to capture the rustic charm, shape and texture of the old red corrugated iron woolshed, (shown in this image) as well as being environmentally friendly.

 Natural wood fires and LED lighting have been utilised for energy efficiency.
 Pure rainwater is harnessed from the extensive roof area.
 All wastewater is treated on site returning to the land as irrigation.